Smartling's Context Capture Chrome Extension

 - Project UID: Can be found on the Dashboard at Project Settings > API.

 - API Key: Can be found on the Dashboard at Project Settings > API.
+Note, the API Key required is the V1 key and not the V2 key.

 - URL Filter: Filters URLs by text.
 Snapshots will only be taken of URLs matching your filter text.